Quick read on Soft Object References

 Once an asset is loaded, all other assets it has a hard-reference to will also be loaded.
 This chain tends to grow to the point where “this chain ‘tends’ to grow” becomes quite an understatement.

 If you have 500 unique weapons and run a switch statement that determines which weapon is used by returning a non soft reference, also known as hard-reference, you must know that all of the possible weapon picks are loaded into memory, and not just the one being returned.

 If you have large quantities of data assets that describe how certain world events unfold in great detail, and run a switch/select to pick one, you must know that all of the possible data assets are implicitly loaded into memory, and not just the one being returned.

 Running a switch/select that returns a Soft Object Reference, and loading that whenever you need sails around this.

 Your User Widget-derived class represents a shop screen, which neatly displays icons of all available weapons prone for purchase.
 We know each weapon exists and carries its own cosmetic value, such as market price or strength.

 Not only does storing that data outside of the weapon class itself bring opportunity for easy game-design tweaking, you also create a clear distinction between what's stored at runtime, and what could be cooked.

 Soft Object References could be used to uniquely identify each actual weapon at any part you wish to do so.

-- Have a clear and coherent idea about how classes refer to each other.
-Staying complimentary to the logically expected outcome - guided by the created perception on what this class encapsulates - means you're doing great, which you're already doing of course.
-I know it.
+Have a clear and coherent idea about how classes refer to each other.
+Staying complimentary to the logically expected outcome - guided by the created perception on what this class encapsulates - means you're doing great.